hpe-dev-incubator/hpe-dev-portal/content/blog/highly-available-nfs-workload-on-hpe-greenlake-for-private-cloud-enterprise-using-serviceguard-for-linux.md

 `git pull https://github.com/HewlettPackard/serviceguard.git`

 Master playbook `site.yml` contains the roles which will be executed for the inventory defined in hosts.
-When the master playbook is run, version specified in the parameters file will be installed.
+When the master playbook is run, the version specified in the parameters file will be installed.
 The parameters for the master playbook, roles are configured in `group_vars/all.yml`.

-We will now look into some of the fields in this file which needs to be configured.
+Now let's look into some of the fields in this file which needs to be configured.
-We should configure the version of Serviceguard to be installed, in this case SGLX 15.10.00 will be installed.
+It’s time to configure the version of Serviceguard to be installed, in this case SGLX 15.10.00 will be installed.

 `sglx_version : 15.10.00`

-Now provide the Serviceguard for Linux ISO location on the controller node
+Provide the Serviceguard for Linux ISO location on the controller node.

 ```yaml
 sglx_inst_upg_mode: iso